gioblu/PJON/documentation/io-setup.md

 - [Routing](/documentation/routing.md)

 ### IO setup
-The physical layer configuration is handled by the [strategy](/src/strategies/README.md) entity, if you want to communicate bi-directionally on a single pin (using [SoftwareBitBang](/src/strategies/SoftwareBitBang) or [AnalogSampling](/src/strategies/AnalogSampling)) use:
+The physical layer configuration is handled by the [strategy](/src/strategies/README.md) entity, if you want to communicate bi-directionally on a single pin with [SoftwareBitBang](/src/strategies/SoftwareBitBang) or [AnalogSampling](/src/strategies/AnalogSampling) use:
 ```cpp
  PJON<SoftwareBitBang> bus;
  bus.strategy.set_pin(12);